Home / Honoring Betty White

-A lifelong lover of wildlife, Betty White was a GLAZA trustee and donor, passionate Zoo advocate, City of Los Angeles “Ambassador to the Animals,” and an honorary zookeeper.
-Photos by Tad Motoyama and Jamie Pham.
+A lifelong lover of wildlife, Betty White was a Greater Los Angeles Zoo Association (GLAZA) trustee and donor, passionate Zoo advocate, City of Los Angeles “Ambassador to the Animals,” and an honorary zookeeper.
+Here, we honor and celebrate her lasting and loving legacy at the L.A.
+Zoo.
+Photos by Tad Motoyama.

 Quick Links